SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 "Generic type
 DATA ref_generic TYPE REF TO data. ref_generic = NEW i( ).

-"In older ABAP releases, CREATE DATA statements were needed.
+"Syntax in modern ABAP
 CREATE DATA ref_generic TYPE i.
+"Syntax for older ABAP releases

 "As mentioned above, the content of anonymous data objects can only be "accessed using dereferenced data variables and field symbols.